How to Refer a Student

 - Meet in a confidential location.

 - Be calm.
-Maintain appropriate eye contact and focus on what is said without making judgments.
+Focus on what the student is saying without making judgments.

 - Tell the student about the confidential counseling services that are provided on campus.
 There is no additional cost to matriculated, full-time undergraduate students.
 Emphasize that counseling information is not a part of the university's record.